jacobwb/hashover-next/README.md

 If you only assign yourself as copyright holder, your contribution will be rejected.

 HashOver makes use of JavaScript, plain, standard, non-jQuery JavaScript.
 If your contribution improves or adds new functionality to the JavaScipt portions of HashOver, your contribution must also be written in plain, standard, non-jQuery JavaScript.

-Code contributions using or assuming the presence of jQuery, Underscore, AccDC, Ample SDK, AngularJS, CupQ, DHTMLX, Dojo, Echo3, Enyo, Ext JS, midori, MochiKit, MooTools, PhoneJS, Prototype, qooxdoo, Rialto Toolkit, Rico, script.aculo.us, Wakanda, Web Atoms JS, Webix, YUI, or any other abstraction layer, library, and/or framework will be rejected.
+Contributions using or assuming the presence of jQuery, Underscore, AccDC, Ample SDK, AngularJS, CupQ, DHTMLX, Dojo, Echo3, Enyo, Ext JS, midori, MochiKit, MooTools, PhoneJS, Prototype, qooxdoo, Rialto Toolkit, Rico, script.aculo.us, Wakanda, Web Atoms JS, Webix, YUI, or any other abstraction layer, library, and/or framework will be rejected.